 In the furtherance of their duties, the Directors have full access to the services of the Company Secretary and may take independent professional advice at cost to the Company.
 In addition, each committee of the Board is entitled to take independent professional advice as appropriate.
 The Company maintains appropriate directors and officers insurance in respect of legal action against its Directors.

 The Company provides a tailored induction programme for all Directors on appointment.
 The induction programme includes details of Board and Group policies and procedures, information and briefings by members of management on the Group’s businesses and operations, and visits to retail stores, distribution centres, manufacturing facilities and other operations on a selective basis.
-All the Walgreens appointees to the Board completed this programme shortly after joining the Board.

 The Board is regularly updated on developments relating to the Group’s activities, corporate governance and other matters of relevance, and non-executive Directors visit the Group’s operations periodically.